-The organizational structure of the Niceville Police Department includes the Police Chief, Patrol Division Commander (Lieutenant), Sergeants, Detectives, Patrol and K-9 Officers, Communications Officers, and Crossing Guards.
+The organizational structure of the Niceville Police Department includes the Police Chief, Patrol Division Commander (Lieutenant), Sergeants, Detectives, Patrol, Communications Officers, and Crossing Guards.

 The Niceville Police Department's tip hotline is provided for citizens to place anonymous calls with information pertaining to any criminal activity.
 This hotline is answered by an answering machine and checked regularly by an officer.
 If you would like to submit information about criminal activity, you may call 729-4020 or send us an email!
 Please be advised that information submitted by email does not guarantee anonymity.
 Please include the information as seen in this form:

 Day, Date and Time of Incident

 Detailed description of incident (be as specific as possible)